Tehlu/blog/README.md

 Rabbit-trail: Functional Programming is based on mathematical functions and focuses on what to solve.
 Characteristics: Data immutable, pure fns(no side effect), first class fns(can be returned from another fn, assigned to variables and can pass as an argument.
 Often uses recursion instead of loops.
               Declarative programming describes the desired state of the program and data.
 The control flow is abstracted away.
-We don't tell how to do it but what to do. i.e numbers = [1, 2, 3, 4, 5] squares = [x * x for x in numbers]
+We don't tell how to do it but what to do. i.e numbers = [1, 2, 3, 4, 5] squares = [x * x for x in numbers] Imperative programming is the opposite of declarative programming as it requires the writing of step by step instructions on how to solve the problem(arrive at the desired state of the program).
+It takes care of the how.